wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 CHAP.
 XXXV.

-Continuation of the War with the Creeks--Gen, Jackson's grand victory over them--they sue for peace--a treaty is concluded with them.
+Continuation of the War with the Creeks--Gen. Jackson's grand victory over them--they sue for peace--a treaty is concluded with them.

 Notwithstanding their discomfiture, the nation of the Creeks were still bent on warring against the people of Columbia.